qrzn23/min/wip/magick/content.md

 Witness mine hand:

-TO META 0HPION (nnn) • The Beast 666; MAGUS 9° = 2° A. A., who is The Word of the Aeon THELEMA; whose name is called V.V.V.V.V.
-8° = 3 0 A. A., in the City of the Pyramids; OU MH 7 0 = 4 0; OL SONUF VAORESAGI 6° = 5 0 , and .
-5 0 = 6° A.\ A., in the Mountain of Abiegnus: but FRATER PERDURABO in the Outer Order or the A. A., and in the World of men upon the Earth, Aleister Crowley of Trinity College, Cambridge.
+TO META 0HPION (nnn) • The Beast 666; MAGUS 9° = 2° A∴A∴, who is The Word of the Aeon THELEMA; whose name is called V.V.V.V.V.
+8° = 3 0 A∴A∴, in the City of the Pyramids; OU MH 7 0 = 4 0; OL SONUF VAORESAGI 6° = 5 0 , and .
+5 0 = 6° A.\ A., in the Mountain of Abiegnus: but FRATER PERDURABO in the Outer Order or the A∴A∴, and in the World of men upon the Earth, Aleister Crowley of Trinity College, Cambridge.

 ---